 Cancellation & Delay

 If your trip is cancelled before the start date of your coverage, immediately notify us by emailing us.
-Please use the email contact form which will help us to route your enquiry to the correct person and get your query dealt with faster; you can find the email form here.
 A full refund will be issued minus a $30 administrative fee.

 Your coverage includes protection for trip interruption in certain circumstances.
-If you are on your trip and must return home earlier than expected, please call Dogtag Assistance on XXX XXX XXXXand we will assist you and advise you of your coverage.
+If you are on your trip and must return home earlier than expected, please call Dogtag Assistance on 844-662-3938 and we will assist you and advise you of your coverage.

 General Coverage Information

 Yes.
 This policy covers both Accidents and Sickness.

 Yes.The policy has provisions for coverage of your personal baggage and or your sports equipment rentals.
 Coverage differs depending on the level of coverage purchased.
 Please check your policy for the specific coverage in the plan you purchased.
 If you have not yet purchased please see all the of the policy choices in the download zone here.